roman-milk/roman-milk.github.io/turning-teacher-black.md

  "Oh my," she teased, "you are one naughty little dyke wannabe, aren't you?"

  Embarrassed by what I had just done, I put the panties onto my lap.
-Report_Story #3